-Tax ExemptionInterest on the 2020 Series A Bonds and the 2020 Series B Bonds (collectively, the "Tax-Exempt Series Bonds") is not includable in gross income for federal income tax purposes or taxable net income of individuals, trusts and estates for state of Minnesota (the "State") income tax purposes.
-(For additional information, including on the application of federal and state alternative minimum tax provisions to the Tax-Exempt Series Bonds, see "Tax Exemption and Related Considerations" herein.)Interest on the 2020 Series C Bonds is includable in gross income for purposes of federal income taxation and is includable in the taxable net income of individuals, trusts and estates for State income tax purposes.

-Redemption and Tender The Agency may redeem all or a portion of the Series Bonds by optional or special redemption, and must redeem a portion of the Series Bonds by mandatory sinking fund redemption, as described under "The Series Bonds" herein.

-Security Payment of principal and interest on the Series Bonds is secured, on an equal basis with payment of principal and interest on all Outstanding Bonds that the Agency has issued, and may subsequently issue, under the Bond Resolution, by the Agency's pledge of all Bond proceeds, Program Obligations, Investment Obligations, Revenues and other assets held under the Bond Resolution, except as otherwise expressly provided in the Bond Resolution or in a Series Resolution.
+- Tax ExemptionInterest on the 2020 Series D Bonds and the 2020 Series E Bonds (collectively, the "Series Bonds") is not includable in gross income for federal income tax purposes or taxable net income of individuals, trusts and estates for state of Minnesota (the "State") income tax purposes.
+(For additional information, including on the application of federal and state alternative minimum tax provisions to the Series Bonds, see "Tax Exemption and Related Considerations" herein.) - Redemption and Tender The Agency may redeem all or a portion of the Series Bonds by optional or special redemption, and must redeem a portion of the Series Bonds by mandatory sinking fund redemption, as described under "The Series Bonds" herein. - Security Payment of principal and interest on the Series Bonds is secured, on an equal basis with payment of principal and interest on all Outstanding Bonds that the Agency has issued, and may subsequently issue, under the Bond Resolution, by the Agency's pledge of all Bond proceeds, Program Obligations, Investment Obligations, Revenues and other assets held under the Bond Resolution, except as otherwise expressly provided in the Bond Resolution or in a Series Resolution.
 The Series Bonds are also general obligations of the Agency has no taxing power.
 The State is not liable for the payment of the Series Bonds and the Series Bonds are not a debt of the State.
-(See "Security for the Bonds" herein.)

-Interest Payment Dates January 1 and July 1, commencing July 1, 2020, and, in respect of a Series Bond to be redeemed, the redemption date.
+(See "Security for the Bonds" herein.) - Interest Payment Dates January 1 and July 1, commencing January 1, 2021, and, in respect of a Series Bond to be redeemed, the redemption date.